JayPi4c/ppa/Readme.md

 sudo apt update
 ```

 # Creating a PPA hosted with GitHub Pages

 This repository is used to host a PPA for all my projects.
 If a `.deb` file is pushed to this repository, it will be automatically added to the PPA.

 To set up this repository, the following steps are required:

+Make sure to have the following environment variables set:
+- `EMAIL`: The email address that is used for the GPG key
+- `GITHUB_USERNAME`: The username of the GitHub account that is used to host the PPA
 1. Create a new repository on GitHub
 2. Create a new GPG key with `gpg --full-gen-key` (RSA, 4096 bits, no expiry date) (note: currently it's not supported to have a passphrase on the key)
 3. Export the private key using `gpg --export-secret-keys "${EMAIL}" | base64 > private.key`